superfly/docs/laravel/the-basics/post-deployment.html.md

 Error not enough volumes named `<volume_name>` (1) to run `(<n>)` processes
 ```

-The above error can come up after configuring your volume in `fly.toml` and executing `fly launch`.
+The above error can come up after configuring your volume in `fly.toml` and executing `fly deploy`.

 It can mean that there are `<n>` processes configured in your `fly.toml` trying to use the volume!
 Take note however, that a Volume can only be used by one at any given time.